 Within the structure and order of a military school, wayward teenage boys become respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose purpose is to lead wayward teens to fulfill their individual purpose, or destiny, in Christ.

 Teens arrive at Heartland Boys Academy from around the country, including from Everett, Washington.
 Parents often find it constructive to grow in a new environment separated from their boy’s negative peers.

-Heartland Boys Academy is a military-like school like no other.
-We include a military academy, an accredited school, and a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based boarding school like no other.
+We include an accredited school and the kind of adventure boys love, a strong spiritual emphasis, and hands-on vocational training.
 All of these are meant to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively works with troubled or at-risk boys.
 Besides helping capable students learn to apply themselves academically, we offer specific leadership training to unlock the potential in each child.
 We teach teens to serve and love each other.
 Community service events and real jobs offer real-life experience and application of the leadership principles learned at Heartland.